alioguzhan/dobby/README.md

 - You are done?
 Tell Dobby to `stop` that activity.
 - You also can ask to Dobby to list your tasks.

-Here is how the screenshot of the list view:
+Here is the screenshot of the list view:

 <img src="./images/ss.png" alt="dobby screenshot" />